fedberry/fedberry/INSTALL.md

 ###Requirements:
 - A computer running some form of Linux/Unix or Windows.
-- A minimum 4GB SD card is recommended for 'mini' & 'minimal' image installs.
+- A minimum 4GB SD card is recommended for 'barebone' & 'minimal' image installs.
 - A minimum 8GB SD card is recommended for all other disk images.
 - A SD/SDHC card writer, either built in to the computer or connected to a USB port.